webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Add more functionality

-We're ready to add an plugin, as a last piece of the puzzle.
-For this, I'm going to create an utility for commonsChunk, based on the input from the user.
-I'll start by adding another question in our prompt.
+We're ready to add a plugin, as the last piece of the puzzle.
+For this, I'm going to create a utility for commonsChunk, based on the input from the user.
+I'll start by adding another question to our prompt.

 ```js
 const Generator = require('yeoman-generator');